giorgosvs/myAttendances/README.md

 # myAttendances
-This is my degree assignment for Harokopio University of Athens.Built with React/NodeJS and MySQL2.
-It represents web application that students can mark their attendances on their lab/theory lectures of the classes they are enrolled to.
-Teaching administrative and secretariat staff can perform CRUD operations on classes, courses, attendances, acording to their jurisdiction.
+This is my degree assignment for Harokopio University of Athens, built with **React**, **Node.js**, and **MySQL2**.
+The project is a web application that allows students to mark their attendance for lab or theory lectures in the classes they are enrolled in.
+The platform also supports **CRUD operations** for teaching, administrative, and secretarial staff, enabling them to manage classes, courses, and attendance records according to their roles and permissions.

+## Setup and Run Instructions

+**MySQL**

+sudo mysql -u root -p

+Use the following database password: password

+Create tables by executing the database.sql script Insert dummy data by executing the data.sql script

+**NodeJS**

+cd ./app/backend
+node index.js

+To deploy server at port 8080

+**NPM**
+cd ./app/frontend
+npm start

+To launch the React frontend application